danimalabares/vertex-algebras/expo.md

 ## To do

-0. Understand the character formula for the graded Heisenberg superalgebra!!!
+0. Try to compute the Lie bracket of the super variants of Heisenberg!!

 1. Clean up the Hilbert scheme section: too many Stack Exchange references!